Qovery/scaleway-api-rs/docs/ClustersApi.md

 ## list_cluster_available_versions

-> crate::models::ScalewayK8sV1ListClusterAvailableVersionsResponse list_cluster_available_versions(region, cluster_id)
+> models::ScalewayPeriodK8sPeriodV1PeriodListClusterAvailableVersionsResponse list_cluster_available_versions(region, cluster_id)
-List available versions for a cluster
+List available versions for a Cluster

-This method allows to list the versions that a specific Kubernetes cluster is allowed to upgrade to.
-Note that it will be every patch version greater than the actual one as well a one minor version ahead of the actual one.
-Upgrades skipping a minor version will not work.
+List the versions that a specific Kubernetes cluster is allowed to upgrade to.
+Results will include every patch version greater than the current patch, as well as one minor version ahead of the current version.
+Any upgrade skipping a minor version will not work.

 ### Parameters